 As if there weren't enough to think about with a new baby, many moms experience anxiety about losing pregnancy weight after childbirth.
-While women may be hard on themselves in a world of instant gratification and celebrity obsession, it's best to concentrate on planning for healthy post-partum weight loss.
+While women may be hard on themselves in a world of instant gratification and celebrity obsession, it's best to concentrate on planning for a healthy rate of weight loss.

 Not surprisingly, prevention is the best strategy.
-Mothers still in the planning stages should strive to gain a healthy amount of weight during pregnancy (25 to 35 pounds), making it a little easier to rebound post-partum.
+Mothers still in the planning stages, who are at a normal weight according to their body mass index, should strive to gain a healthy amount of weight during pregnancy (25 to 35 pounds), making it a little easier to rebound post-partum.

 The first several months post-partum, however, is not the ideal time for a drastic weight-loss program.
 Recovery should be the priority the first month after pregnancy.
 Staying hydrated and eating nutritious meals and snacks will help the body rebuild after the trauma of childbirth.

 As a new mom, or even if this isn't your first rodeo, you'll need plenty of energy to take care of baby.
-Choosing the right foods — fruits, vegetables, whole grains, lean protein and dairy — is especially important if you are breast-feeding.
+Choosing the right foods — fruits, vegetables, whole grains, lean protein foods and low-fat or fat-free dairy — is especially important if you are breast-feeding.
 To ensure adequate milk supply, you'll need to meet your energy needs and include essential nutrients.
-Moms who breast-feed exclusively need about 600 to 700 more calories a day, some of which comes from the body's fat stores that built up during pregnancy.
+While the body can use some of the calories stored as fat that built up during pregnancy, moms who breast-feed exclusively still need about 400 to 500 more calories a day.

 Rather than count calories, focus on choosing foods that are nutrient-rich.
-If you find yourself losing more than one pound per week, you probably should add a few nutritious calories into your diet.
 If you gained more than 35 pounds during your pregnancy, it may take up to a year or more to lose the weight, but you can do it!

 6 Tips for Mom's Healthy Meal Plan